laguna-gabi/apiclient-nodejs/README.md

 $ yarn test:cov
 ```

+## How to view and work with Graphql's methods
+In order to figure out what's the endpoints of *hepius*:
+1. init and load local mongodb as described on [docker section](#docker)
+2. run yarn start
+3. go to [graphql playground](http://localhost:3000/graphql) and create queries and mutations according to the docs.

 ## Troubleshooting
 ### How to view the db locally?
 1. Download and install [robomongo](https://robomongo.org/download) or any other mongodb visualizer you like
 2. Set up local connection to : `mongodb://localhost:27017/laguna`, as defined on [db.module.ts](./src/db/db.module.ts)
    ! there's no need for authentication when connecting locally to mongodb

 ### Error at connection to mongo locally
 ```text